openenergymonitor/guide/source/setup/import.markdown

 Importing / restoring a backup will overwrite <strong>ALL</strong> data in the current Emoncms account.
 </p>

-*Note: If a new emonSD pre-built-SDcard image has been written to an SD card larger than 4GB the read-write `~/data` partition should be expanded to fill the SD card to create sufficient space to import a backup. **Do not use Raspbian raspi-config**, instead [connect via SSH](/technical/credentials/#ssh)) and run `$ sudo emonSDexpand` and follow prompts.*
+*Note for emonSD-30Oct18.img.zip: If the image has been written to an SD card larger than 4GB the data partition should be expanded to fill the SD card to create sufficient space to import a backup. **Do not use Raspbian raspi-config**, instead [connect via SSH](/technical/credentials/#ssh)) and run `$ sudo emonSDexpand` and follow prompts.*

+*The latest emonSD-17Oct19.img.zip has already been expanded to fit a minimum 16 GB SD card size.
+To expand the data partition further run: `/opt/emoncms/modules/usefulscripts/sdpart/./sdpart_imagefile`.

 To import a backup:

-1. Check available disk space in the data partition (`/home/pi/data`), see `Local Emoncms > Setup > Administration`
+1. Check available disk space in the data partition (`/var/opt/emoncms`), see `Local Emoncms > Setup > Admin`
 1. Select `.tar.gz` backup file
 2. Wait for upload to complete
 3. Click `Import Backup`